alfaoz/simittag/README.md

 Performance
 ===========
-Timings for a 1280×1280 frame containing six tags, variant auto-detection on, measured on an M-series laptop:
+Timings for a 1280x1280 frame containing six tags, variant auto-detection on, measured on a modern ARM processor:

 | Detector | Time |
 |---|---:|